Edward Walker (politician)

-Edward Walker (born 1970) is a Republican member of the Montana Legislature.
+Ed Walker (born 1970) is a Republican member of the Montana Legislature.
 He was elected for Senate District 29, representing Billings, Montana, in 2010.
 Walker received a Bachelor's in Economics from Montana State University and a Master's in Public Policy from the University of Denver.

+In October 2023, Walker announced that he would run for the U.S. House of Representatives in Montana's 2nd congressional district.
+He withdrew from the race in April 2024, but remained on the ballot in the Republican primary election.